AgustinPardo/upDownStreamSeqsFromGbk/README.md

 input_file_name_type=["/home/agustin/workspace/upDownStreamSeqsFromGbk/karina/IDcluster10.txt","txt"] # <-Please change->
 ```
 ### Output file:
-Fasta with the original sequences and the extended upstream and downstream sequences.
+The output is a fasta file format with the original sequences and the extended upstream and downstream sequences.
+Set the name of the output file:

 ```python
 fna_filename = "UpDownStream.fna" # <-Please change->